kubedb/docs/docs/guides/perconaxtradb/reconfigure/cluster/index.md

 ### Remove Custom Configuration

-We can also remove exisiting custom config using `PerconaXtraDBOpsRequest`.
+We can also remove existing custom config using `PerconaXtraDBOpsRequest`.
 Provide `true` to field `spec.configuration.removeCustomConfig` and make an Ops Request to remove existing custom configuration.

 #### Create PerconaXtraDBOpsRequest